 It may seem strange, but cramping that occurs during a workout, or shortly afterward, is most likely not the result of dehydration or an electrolyte imbalance, although they are related causes.
 Overexertion is what athletes experience as a result of pushing their bodies too hard in the gym, on the running track, or elsewhere.
 Cramping that occurs due to muscle fatigue is often relieved by a post-workout stretch (while muscles are warm).

 Toe cramps are not the only kind of foot and leg cramps you can experience.
 More likely than not, you’ve also experienced a cramp in the arch of your foot or in your calf muscle as well.
 The latter is more commonly known as a charley horse.
 While no one quite knows where the term came from, almost everyone has experience a charley horse at some point in their life.

 When your foot cramps, you’ll probably notice your toes clenched, or sticking out in odd directions.
 The best thing you can do is stretch your foot out, to help relax the muscle(s) that is cramping.
 Gently massaging the cramped area can also help.

 When your calf muscles cramp, a quick solution is not so easy.
 Gently massaging the area may help, but standing and putting weight on the cramping leg can also help.

 With any cramp, the best solution is movement.

 How Can I Prevent Toe Cramping?

 The best way to prevent toe cramping is to always take good care of your muscles.
-They need specific nutrients in order to function at peak performance levels, and if you feed them right, your muscles are much less likely to cramp.
+Muscles need sufficient hydration and need specific nutrients in order to function at peak performance levels.
+If you feed them right, your muscles are much less likely to cramp.